Marina Barayeva is an international photographer, speaker and host of the popular podcast Marketing for Creatives.

 China seemed like another planet for me, the one that you see only in the movies.
 Challenging and adventurous.
 So, at the end of 2010, I booked a ticket and went there for a month.

-A few things I remember the most about that time: China is a very beautiful country (I got to travel there a little), there are many interesting places in Beijing, new international people and… it’s funny now, but at that time I was very hungry all the time because if there are no photos in the menu in many local restaurants, you have no ideas what people will bring you.
+A few things I remember the most about that time: China is a very beautiful country (I got to travel there a little), there are many interesting places in Beijing, new international people and… it’s funny now, but at that time I was very hungry all the time because if there are no photos on the menu in many local restaurants, you have no idea what people will bring you.
 Often as a foreigner, you can’t eat it.
 Or even if they have the photos, you still don’t know what exactly it is and it does not always look the same in reality as on the picture.

 Long story short, after coming back to Russia I got even more bored and decided to go to China and live there for a while.
 I started learning Mandarin by myself while I was preparing my documents and at the beginning of 2011, I moved to China.
 After three months of learning Chinese on my own plus four months in the university made me start speaking Chinese and have it good enough for living there and traveling.